 This module introduces students to the range of healthcare and reimbursement systems to be found throughout the world, considering tax-based, compulsory private insurance, employer insurance, private insurance and uninsured systems with varying degrees of centralisation and devolution.
 Students will consider how health technology assessment (HTA) fits within these systems, looking at one or two countries as particular examples.

 This module aims to give students a clear understanding of the nature of differently organised healthcare and reimbursement systems and analyses how particular HTA arrangements operate in different systems.

 By the end of the module you will be able to:

 - Differentiate between a range of differently organised healthcare and reimbursement systems

-- Understand how the systems in many different countries are organised
+- Provide detailed analysis of how systems are organised

-- Bespoke online materials, including purpose prepared texts, screencasts, guided reading, watching and listening of online materials, audio and video, concerning various health systems.
+- Bespoke distance learning materials, including purpose prepared texts, screencasts, guided reading, watching and listening of online materials, audio and video, concerning various health systems

-- Independent study will be based on guided reading, to deepen the understanding obtained from the online materials.
+- Independent study will be based on guided reading, to deepen the understanding obtained from the distance learning, online materials